 Growing up, I rarely encountered any books aimed at children that explained evolution in comprehensive terms.
 It often got a mention in books on paleontology I read, but dedicated books on the subject seemed somewhat lacking, aside from a few token books on individual discoveries such as Lucy and the like.
 Now, I grew up a creationist, so perhaps I simply wasn’t looking, but as libraries tend to place books on evolutionary topics next to paleontology books, I feel like I would’ve have at least been aware of whatever titles were out there.

 All this has changed in the last decade or so, as a wave of visually interesting, kid-friendly books have become available that provide accessible overviews on evolutionary theory.
 I’ve already reviewed Grandmother Fish here before, but there are many other excellent books out there, in both strict nonfiction formats like Amazing Evolution, and in a more storybook style like One Day a Dot.
-The Annabelle & Aiden series has an entire range of storybooks exploring evolutionary biology and the origins on the universe (I hope to get around to some of their books eventually).
+The Annabelle & Aiden series has an entire range of storybooks exploring evolutionary biology and the origins on the universe (see my reviews of The Story of Life and This World Was Made For Me).

-I recently received pair of books from Quarto Publishing for review, both Amazing Evolution and the subject of today’s review, When the Whales Walked, by Dougal Dixon and illustrated by Hannah Bailey.
+After I reached out to them, Quarto Publishing was kind enough to send me a copy of today’s book under review, When the Whales Walked, by Dougal Dixon & illustrated by Hannah Bailey.
+(I have also received Amazing Evolution and Kaleidoscope of Dinosaurs and Prehistoric Life from them as well.)
 I’m sure a certain portion of my readers will perk up at the author’s name: paleontologist Dougal Dixon has authored several dinosaur books over the years, but is probably most famous as the father of “speculative evolution” in popular literature, with his books After Man, The New Dinosaurs, and Man After Man considered by many to be the foundational books in the genre.
 (For some extra background on Dixon, see Darren Naish’s recap of the on-stage interview he hosted with him last year, which gives some nice background details on Dixon’s work.)

 Well, that was a lot of preamble.
 Suffice it to say, When the Whales Walked is probably in some of the best hands it could be on this particular subject.
 While many books on evolutionary topics aim for broader overviews of the theory, When the Whales Walked instead takes several evolutionary lineages and examines their development through time with various fossil species that represent important transitional stages.